ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-5.md

         [MVC.Route("/api/weatherforecast/list")]
         [HttpGet]
         public async Task<List<WeatherForecast>> GetListAsync() => await DataService.SelectAllRecordsAsync<WeatherForecast>();
     }
 }
 ```

 ### Program.cs

-A web project must have a `Main`, so we give it an empty one..
+A web project must have a `Main`.
+It's not used, so we define an empty one.

 ```csharp
 namespace BlazorDB.Controllers